-LEWES, DELAWARE is the first town in the first state.
+Lewes, Delaware is the first town in the first state.
 The Dutch settled Lewes in 1631 and in 2006 the town celebrated its 375th birthday.
-Visitors to Lewes enjoy its rich history, picturesque beaches and numerous recreational activities.
-Lewes’ downtown district features historic buildings, unique shops and gourmet restaurants, as well as the Lewes Rehoboth Canal and Delaware Bay, which are all in walking distance to the Savannah Inn.
+Visitors to Lewes enjoy its rich history, picturesque beaches, and numerous recreational activities.
+Lewes’ downtown district features historic buildings, unique shops, and gourmet restaurants, as well as the Lewes Rehoboth Canal and Delaware Bay, which are all within walking distance to the Savannah Inn.

 Cape Henlopen State Park sits a few minutes east of Lewes and has five miles of shoreline where the Delaware Bay meets the Atlantic Ocean.
 The State Park boasts many outdoor activities such as biking, hiking, and swimming, as well as amenities including a nature center, bathhouse, fishing pier and an observation tower.

 To learn more about “the First Town in the First State” visit the Lewes Chamber of Commerce website at www.leweschamber.com

 For information about where to shop, play and eat in nearby Rehoboth and Dewey beaches, visit the Rehoboth Beach, Dewey Beach Chamber of Commerce at www.beach-fun.com.